 We are making a documentary video on the Kazakhs and their golden eagles

-In October of 2012 I went back to Borneo after 21 year absence.
-I spent time at the Care Center working with orphaned baby orangutans and also went back to Camp Leakey.
-Click on the photo below to see much more, and don’t miss the dozens of pictures of the babies.
+In October of 2012 I went back to Borneo after a 21 year absence.
+I spent time working with orphaned baby orangutans and also went back to Camp Leakey.
+Lots of baby photos (and videos) in this section!

-The Arctic trip to see the polar bears and other marine mammals in Svalbard, Norway is one of the best wildlife trips on the planet.
-Put it on your bucket list.
+An Arctic trip to see the polar bears and other marine mammals in Svalbard, Norway is one of the best wildlife trips on the planet.
 Click on the cute and cuddly guy below for lots more info on this trip.

-The Rwanda/Serengeti trip was my 6th to Africa and my first with gorillas.
+The Rwanda/Serengeti trip was my 6th to Africa, and my first with gorillas.
 Click on the Silverback picture below to learn about this trip.
-There is also a link to my Serengeti trip with the big cats and my Tanzania trip with the Hadzabe hunters.
+There is also a link to my Serengeti trip with the big cats and my my two days spent with the Hadzabe (also called the Hadza) hunters.

 In July of 2009 twenty of us (two groups of ten on sequential trips) went to Tanzania.
-Its the same trip I took 23 years ago, and it was tremendous to see it over again.
+It’s the same trip I took 23 years ago, and it was wonderful to live it again.

-Our Feb 2008 Antarctica page is up and running- Click on the penguin photo below to get all the details.
+Our Feb 2008 Antarctica page is up and running- Click on the penguin photo below to see the story.

 Here are pictures from our Masai Mara trip in October of 2007.
-We have a detailed page on this trip. click on the wildebeest to get a detailed account of our trip.
+View a detailed page on this trip by clicking on this funny looking guy below

 This trip was in August of 2005.
 This coastal brown bear weighed over 1200 pounds according to our guide.
-We decided it was best not to bother him while he was dining.
+We decided it was best not to bother him while he was dining on his salmon.
 We went back in August of 2011, and plan on going back to Alaska every few years.

-This was a research trip in Tsavo National Park.
+This was a research trip in Tsavo National Park in Kenya, spending most of our time learning about nocturnal Africa.
 At the end of the trip we went to the Masai Mara.
-This is a maneless lion protecting his kill from us
+This is a maneless lion protecting his kill from us.

 This unbelievably interesting trip was in 1991.
-Back in those prehistoric days there was no concept of digital photography, so all of these photos, and the black rhino slide show that follows, are from slides that were scanned.
+Back in those prehistoric days there was no concept of digital photography, so all of these photos, and the black rhino phots that follow, are from slides that were scanned.